 The Building Digital Capability program, of which the digital career pathways is just one component, seeks to attract, build and retain the skills of Australian Public Servants to assist with digital transformation.
 The added benefit of staff who are realising their potential is that government services will continue to become simpler, clearer and faster.

 How to get involved in digital career pathways

 There are two ways for people to contribute to this project.

 Workshops to define digital roles and build capability

 The Australian Public Service Commission and DTA are inviting people to attend a workshop to define the typical APS roles in their digital disciplines.
 These include the disciplines of data science, cyber security, enterprise architecture, performance analysis, content ops, design ops and many more.

-If you have direct experience in one or other of these fields, please come along to a free workshop.
-Details are on our Eventbrite page
+If you have direct experience in one or other of these fields, we’re holding free workshops.
+Details of open workshops will be on our Eventbrite page.

 User research into digital roles